 6. Anti-Inflammatory and Antioxidant Effects

 Compounds like quercetin and isothiocyanates in moringa help reduce inflammation in the body.
 This may benefit people with arthritis, asthma, or inflammatory gut issues.
-Its strong antioxidant profile also helps combat oxidative stress, a contributor to ageing and chronic disease.
+Its strong antioxidant profile also helps combat oxidative stress, a contributor to aging and chronic disease.

-7. Gastrointestinal Support (Anti-ulcer,)
+7. Gastrointestinal Support (Anti-ulcer)

 Moringa extracts have demonstrated protective effects on the stomach lining in animal models of gastric ulcers.